Petrushka (horse): Autumn

 In October, Petrushka was sent to France for the Prix de l'Opéra at Longchamp.
 Although the opposition in the Group One race did not appear to be as strong as at York, the distance of 2000m was short of Petrushka's best and an unfavourable draw did not help her chances.
 Murtagh predictably held the filly up before moving her to the wide outside to challenge in the straight.
 Petrushka produced a sustained run to take the lead inside the final 200m and win by three quarters of a length from the Prix Saint-Alary winner Reve d'Oscar.

 On her final start of the season, Petrushka was sent to Churchill Downs for the Breeders' Cup and was made 7/5 favourite for the Filly & Mare Turf.
 She was settled in sixth place by Murtagh before being moved out to challenge in the straight.
 She could make no progress however, and finished fifth of the fourteen starters behind Perfect Sting.

 2001: four-year-old season

 Petrushka was kept in training at four but had little chance to make an impact, despite positive reports concerning her form in training.
 On her only start she finished fifth of the six runners behind Mutafaweq in the Coronation Cup at Epsom in June.

 Shortly after the race it was announced that she had sustained a tendon injury in her right foreleg and would be unable to race again.
-At the end of June she was sold to the Darley Stud as a prospective broodmare for a reported £3,500,000.
+At the end of June she was sold to Sheikh Mohammed bin Rashid al-Maktoum's Darley Stud as a prospective broodmare for a reported £3,500,000.